microsoft/fast/packages/web-components/fast-foundation/src/data-grid/data-grid.spec.md

 - `select-row-header`
 Sets whether the header row is selectable when row selection is enabled.
 Default is false.

-- `initial-selection`
+- `initial-row-selection`
- The initially selected grid elements.
-In the case of row selection the format should be a comma delimited list of row indexes. ie. "1,3,5"
+ The initially selected row elements.
+The format should be a comma delimited list of row indexes. ie. "1,3,5"

 - `no-tabbing`
 Boolean, defaults to false.
 When true the grid does not add itself to the tab queue.